To help prepare yourself for weak moments and resist those cravings, check out these 10 surprising things that make you snack.

 According to research by scientists at the University of Miami, hearing bad news on the TV can cause our survival instinct to kick in, which leads to us craving high-calorie snacks.
 The survey found that contemplating economic hardship and being subconsciously primed with messages to ‘live for today’ makes us seek out higher calorie foods, and that even watching or listening to depressing news stories has this effect on our appetite.

 According to research results published in the journal Personality and Social Psychology Bulletin, your environment can be a powerful trigger for food cravings.
-In fact, a study by researchers at the University of South Carolina revealed that moviegoers who typically ate popcorn at the cinema ate the same amount of popcorn whether the popcorn they were given was fresh or stale, showing that your environment can be even more important in triggering snacking than the food itself.
+In fact, a study by researchers at the University of South Carolina revealed that moviegoers who typically ate popcorn at the cinema had the same amount of popcorn whether the popcorn they were given was fresh or stale, showing that your environment can be even more important in triggering snacking than the food itself.

 According to researchers for the Atkins Diet, 62 per cent of people break their diets mid-afternoon, with 3.23pm being the time when we are most likely to snack.
 It is believed that the main reasons for this are stress and boredom, combined with a dip in energy levels.
 To get through this risky time without giving into cravings, make sure you eat a low-GI lunch containing protein to sustain energy levels and try to leave interesting and enjoyable tasks for the afternoon to help prevent mid-afternoon boredom or stress.